Waning Crescent on

 Moon before ascending node

-10 days after descending node on 8 August 2017 at 10:56 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 21 August 2017 at 10:34 in ♌ Leo.
+10 days after descending node on 8 August 2017 at 10:56 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 August 2017 at 10:34 in ♌ Leo.

 Moon at northern standstill

 At 06:50 the Moon is meeting its standstill point to reach North declination of ∠19.381°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-19.393° at the point of next standstill in ♑ Capricorn on 1 September 2017 at 02:03.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-19.393° at the point of next southern standstill in ♑ Capricorn on 1 September 2017 at 02:03.

 Syzygy in 3 days